 Relocation of the Child

-I live in one of the collar counties in McHenry County (or in Kane County, Lake County, DuPage Country, Will County or Cook County).
+I live in one of the collar counties— (McHenry County, Kane County, Lake County, DuPage Country, Will County, or Cook County).
 My former wife has is seeking to move more than 25 driving miles and she has primary residential custody.
 Is relocation of our children with or without permission of the court a basis for a transfer of custody?

 What are the usual steps in “custody” modification cases?

 The first required step is mediation.
-After this, the steps often taken may include ordering the appointment of an evaluation by a mental health professional regarding the child’s best interest (formerly called a custody evaluation) and/or the appointment of a Guardian ad litem (GAL).
+After this, the steps often taken may include ordering the appointment of an evaluation by a mental health professional regarding the child’s best interest (formerly called a custody evaluation) or the appointment of a Guardian ad litem (GAL).
+In rare cases there might be both a mental health evaluation and a guardian ad litem might be appointed.

-How important is the recommendation by the evaluator or the GAL?
+—How important is the recommendation by the evaluator or the Guardian ad Litem?

-The written recommendation will generally be a significant relied upon in the court’s decision although there are cases where the court will go against a court ordered evaluation or the recommendation of the GAL.
-The “custody” evaluation or the evaluation by a GAL cannot be a substitute for the judge’s making his or her own decision on the issue of the child’s best interest.
+The court receives the written recommendation of the GAL.
+Often the court heavily relies on this recommendation in making its decision.
+Yet there are cases where the court will go against a court ordered evaluation or the recommendation of the GAL.
+The “custody” evaluation or the recommendation by a GAL cannot be a substitute for the judge’s making his or her own decision on the issue of the child’s best interest.

-The final step before trial is a pre-trial conference.
+A final step before trial is a pre-trial conference.
 The judge, after hearing the positions of the parties by their lawyers as to what will be proved in trial, will attempt to bring about a settlement.
-The judge’s pre-trial conference statements are not the decision in the case but the judge’s comments and deserve serious consideration.
+The judge’s pre-trial conference statements are binding.
+They are only recommendations.
+Yet the judge’s comments deserve serious consideration.